renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

   - Successful detection reports data as per schema.
   - Nightly tests ensure the data integrity in each OS release.
   - The engine publishes it via events channel and passes it to subsequently invoked safety-checks and mitigations as part of shared context.
-  - The schema specifies mitigations to run with order specified.
+  - The config specifies mitigations to run with order specified.
   - A config update can override this.
-  - RFE: An anomaly can be manually reported via DB.
+  - An anomaly can be manually reported via DB to trigger follow up actions or provide a custom set of actions to run.
     -  This is to enable external services/DRI to trigger repair actions for an anomaly explicitly.
-The DB entry will be created with JSON object per Anomaly's schema.
   - Publishing
     - Anomaly is published upon detection with data as per schema.
     - An instance of anomaly detection is uniquely identified by a UUID, called instance-id.